matthewslouismarie/neo4j/README.md

     df_properties.drop('tz', axis=1, inplace=True)

     # There are some duplicate values in `magType` column but formatted differently.
-    # So let’s remove the duplicate values from the `magType` column.
+    # So let's remove the duplicate values from the `magType` column.
     df_properties['magType'] = df_properties['magType'].str.lower().str.replace('_', '')

     # If it caused a tsunami (convert to Boolean correct format)